kashuz/optom-rest/OPTOM.md

 It is done via usage of GET parameters "by" and "way". "by" may contain product attribute, "way" may contain "asc" or "desc" strings.

+# Customer account update

+On request with correct data OTP is sent to provided phone number.
+After that data must be resubmitted with OTP to perform saving.

 # Localization and internationalization

 Use header Kash-Lang-Iso-Code with possible values "en", "uz", "ru" to change language of text results in cart, products list, and product details.